Poland to reopen restaurants and hairdressers on May 18

-Poland will reopen restaurants and hairdressers on May 18 as it begins easing coronavirus-linked restrictions, Prime Minister Mateusz Morawiecki said on Wednesday.
+Poland will reopen restaurants and hairdressers next Monday as it eases coronavirus-linked restrictions, Prime Minister Mateusz Morawiecki said on Wednesday.

-"At least to some extent we have contained the epidemic, therefore we can gradually unfreeze the economy," Morawiecki told a news conference, a day after Poland saw its largest spike in coronavirus cases in a single day.
+Poland, the largest economy of the European Union's eastern members, started relaxing some of its curbs on public life in April.
+Earlier in May, it allowed hotels, shopping centers, and kindergartens to reopen.
+"At least to some extent we have contained the epidemic, therefore we can gradually unfreeze the economy," Morawiecki told a news conference, a day after Poland saw its largest rise in coronavirus cases in a single day.

 - READ MORE ON: